Search

 Supporting you to support your patients

-The ABTA creates a safe space to share your patients and their families birthing experience, free from judgment.
-Their range of Peer2Peer programs are available across Australia, offering different ways to connect, at the right time, space, place and pace.
-They can explore their own experiences in a supported way, through the normalising of discussing birth experiences.
+The ABTA creates a safe space for your patients and their families to seek support with a community of people Our Peer2Peer programs are available across Australia, offering different ways to connect, at the right time, space, place and pace.
+They can explore their own experiences, seek guidance on care pathways while building connections and reducing stigma.

 We have a printed resources available for order.
 Please note due to funding restrictions, availability may fluctuate.